 Because we are such a small primary school, your child will have consistent daily contact with at least two adults within their classroom.
 At Stedham Primary we work hard to establish trusting, caring and mutually respectful relationships with your child so that they feel they can come to us and share any problems, concerns or worries straight away.
-We also have a Learning Mentor (Sally Cook) who has completed the National Qualification and is experienced in supporting all children including those with SEND to overcome their social and emotional barriers to learning.
+We also have a Learning Mentor (Sally Cook) who has completed the National Qualification and is well experienced in supporting all children including those with SEND to overcome their social and emotional barriers to learning.

-We strongly promote the qualities of independence, creativity, motivation, responsibility and confidence.
+We have a strong school ethos which was developed in 2012 involving all the pupils, staff and governors and is reviewed annually.
+It promotes the qualities of independence, creativity, motivation, responsibility and confidence.
 We believe these are qualities which will help any child, including those with SEND, cope with life and the challenges it brings.

 We are fully able to accommodate any child with medical needs and we are compliant with the 'Supporting Pupils at School with Medical Conditions' requirements which were statutory from September 2014.
 We have members of staff who are willing to take on additional training and the responsibility of supporting specific medical needs as they arise.
-In these circumstances we will work in partnership with parents / carers and the School Nursing Service to agree an individual health care plan which meets the needs of the child and enables them to remain in school.
+In these circumstances we will work in partnership with parents / carers and the School Nurse to agree an individual health care plan which meets the needs of the child and enables them to remain in school.
 Please also refer to our medicines policy regarding the administering of short term medicines such as antibiotics.

 At Stedham Primary we have a clear and structured Behaviour Policy which was completely rewritten with support from the Educational Psychologist in September 2013 and is reviewed annually.
 This is shared with the children on a regular basis and we work very much on the philosophy of 'coming from the positive' to try and ensure good behaviour which is rewarded.
-In situations where behaviour may be an issue for a child, a plan is sometimes written with involvement from the parents / carers which sets out expected behaviours and rewards as well as clear sanctions if the behaviour is not as expected.
-Where such a plan is in place there is frequent dialogue between home and school so that a child knows we are being consistent and working in partnership to address the issue.
+In situations where behaviour may be an issue for a child, a plan is written with involvement from the parents / carers which sets out expected behaviours and rewards as well as clear sanctions if the behaviour is not as expected.
+Where such a plan is in place there is daily dialogue between home and school so that a child knows we are being consistent and working in partnership to address the issue.

-Where a child may be at risk of exclusion, the plan is escalated and we will set up a Pastoral Support Plan which is a process whereby targets are set and the school and parents meet to discuss and review, involving the child as and when appropriate.
+Where a child may be at risk of exclusion, the plan is escalated and we will set up a Pastoral Support Plan which is a process whereby targets are set and the school and parents meet every two weeks to discuss and review, involving the child as and when appropriate.
 At times this may also involve referrals to external agencies to support the school and family.

 Attendance at school is essential for all children to enable them to make good academic progress.
 Where there is an issue with attendance levels we will work hard to engage with the parent / carer to try and resolve the situation which may for example involve putting in place short term strategies to help the child come into school.
 If a situation becomes long term we may also ask for the advice of the Pupil Entitlement: Investigation Team.
-Where poor attendance is due to medical reasons we may seek the advice and support of the School Nursing Service.
+Where poor attendance is due to medical reasons we may seek the advice and support of the School Nurse.